turkosaurus/ml/README.md

 - visual inspection

 ### Regression
-Prediction of a value from a continuum.
+Prediction of a value from a continuum (e.g. value of commodity).

 ### Classificaiton
 Prediction of classification into finite (discrete, non-continuous) _class_ (or _category_).